 Advancements in audio technology have created possibilities for participating ensembles to adapt musical performances in such a way as to minimize the involvement of every performer within the ensemble and showcase the talents of only a few.
 We acknowledge that, for artistic reasons, such adaptations may be appropriate and enhance the overall presentation.
-However, when amplification of only specific individuals during full ensemble passages leads to an intentional misrepresentation of the band sound as a whole, the instructional leadership has strayed from the core values and beliefs stated above.
+However, when amplification of only specific individuals during full ensemble passages leads to an intentional misrepresentation of the band sound as a whole.
 Such misrepresentation of acoustic qualities, by enhancing the performance of only a few players, is unacceptable and must be self-regulated by the participating bands.